cloud-ark/kubeplus/README.rst

    :scale: 25%
    :align: center

-In order for these endpoints to work Operator's Custom Resource Definition (CRD) needs to added with platfor-as-code annotations (explained below).

 Platform-as-Code Annotations
 -----------------------------

-For correct working of discovery endpoints and binding functions, following annotations need to be defined on Custom Resource Definition (CRD) YAMLs of an Operator.
+For correct working of discovery endpoints following annotations need to be defined on Custom Resource Definition (CRD) YAMLs of an Operator.

 .. code-block:: bash